Decision Tree: How to create a perfect Decision Tree?

 · Now attach branches.
 For each potential option, draw an individual line that starts at the knot and moves away in the rightward direction of the sheet.

 · Join leaves.
 Leaf nodes are in a huge volume in a decision tree.
-At the last part of every branch, insert a leaf node.
+In the last part of every branch, insert a leaf node.
 These leaf nodes should be filled with another problem or condition.

 · Include more branches.
 Replicate the procedure of joining a division for each probable choice leading from a leaf.
 Mark every branch as the same as before.